-ICLD III builds on ICLD I & II by addressing the balance of humanistic and tactical approaches to law enforcement leadership.
+This module addresses the balance of humanistic and tactical approaches to law enforcement and corrections leadership.

-ICLD III focuses on understanding the human factors of police leadership and how if used effectively, it can change the internal culture and external perception of an organization.
-ICLD III is steeped in emotional intelligence and self-realism, containing modules featuring Advanced Emotional Intelligence, Human Factors in Policing, Adaptive Leadership, Authentic Leadership, Servant Leadership, Credible Leadership, Toxic Leadership, Community Leadership, Tactical Leadership and the Moral Compass for Law Enforcement Professionals.
+It focuses on understanding the human factors of police leadership and how if used effectively, it can change the internal culture and external perception of an organization.
+The module is steeped in emotional intelligence and self-realism, containing modules featuring Advanced Emotional Intelligence, Human Factors in Policing, Adaptive Leadership, Authentic Leadership, Servant Leadership, Credible Leadership, Toxic Leadership, Community Leadership, Tactical Leadership and the Moral Compass for Law Enforcement Professionals.
 Each of these modules are designed to make students take an introspective look at how they apply leadership practices both internally and externally.

-As with ICLD I & II, ICLD III contains segments from experts in the field of organizational leadership that reinforces the curriculum.
-This Phase will tie the previous two Phases together and prepare students for the practical applications involved in ICLD III.
+As with other modules, it contains segments from experts in the field of organizational leadership that reinforces the curriculum and prepare students for the practical applications.